 Current Graduate Students

-Christine Vriesema is a post-doctoral scholar working with Hunter Gehlbach at the UC-Santa Barbara Gevirtz Graduate School of Education.
+Christine Vriesema is an Assistant Professor of Psychology at the University of Wisconsin Eau Claire.
 She earned her PhD and MA in Educational Psychology from the University of Arizona and her BA in Psychology from Pomona College.
 In the SPIEE lab, Christine helps lead a replication study focusing on teacher-student relationships in middle school classrooms.
 This work is made possible through funding from the Robertson Foundation.

 Christine’s research interests primarily emphasize motivation, self-regulation, and emotion among teachers and students.
 While centered in education contexts, her research also integrates perspectives from other areas of psychology (i.e., social, industrial and organizational, and developmental).
 Across all areas of her research, Christine aims to understand how context (e.g., classroom climate, school working conditions) can shape motivation and action.